mvgijssel/arel_toolkit/README.md

 ## sql_to_arel

-Convert your (PostgreSQL) SQL into Arel.
+Convert your (PostgreSQL) SQL into an Arel AST.

 ```ruby
 [1] > sql = 'SELECT id FROM users'